LalleSX/chatGPT.py/README.md

 ## What is to come?

 More features are to come!.

 These features will include:
 - local storage of chat logs with the option to encrypt them,
 - specialized features such as writing and editing directly into files.

 You are also invited to make feature requests under "issues," and i will try my best to fulfill them!

+I hope you enjoy!